 Value #1 – Owner Value, which is what the owner thinks his park is worth.
 Probably very HIGH.

-Value #2 – Investor Value, which is the value that some MHP investor with cash money would pay for the park.
+Value #2 – Investor Value, which is the value that some MHP investor with cash money and other investment options would pay for the park.
 Probably much LOWER than Value #1.

 Value #3 – Lender Value, which is the value the conventional lender (bank, insurance company) will use to determine their loan amount.
 Probably LOWER than either Value #1 or #2.

 Value #4 – Bond Issue Value, which is the value that some bond rating agency and municipal bond insurer are willing to weight against the bond default risk.
-In the deals currently being done, this value is PRETTY CLOSE to Value #1, for reasons I will explain in email #2 – Finance 102
+In the deals currently being done, this value is PRETTY CLOSE to Value #1, for reasons I will explain in another email – Bonds 101

 Value #5 – Resident Group Value, which can be any of the following:

 A) The “I’ll pay anything to get rid of the owner” Value – usually pretty high, Also Known As (AKA) the value that a non-profit might convince the resident group to support in order for the non-profit to buy the park.

 B) The “He ought to give us the park, we have already paid for it” Value – usually pretty low and very unrealistic.

 C) The “What can we afford as an HOA” Value – somewhere in the middle and based primarily upon what the resident group can finance.